FDA authorizes first pill to treat Covid-19 - KESQ

 By Jamie Gumbrecht and Amanda Sealy, CNN

-The US Food and Drug Administration on Wednesday authorized Pfizer’s antiviral pill, Paxlovid, to treat Covid-19 in high-risk individuals age 12 and older who weigh at least 88 pounds.
+The US Food and Drug Administration on Wednesday authorized Pfizer’s antiviral pill, Paxlovid, to treat Covid-19.

 This is the first antiviral Covid-19 pill authorized for ill people to take at home, before they get sick enough to be hospitalized.